Miguel de Unamuno: Biography

-On 21 November, he wrote to the Italian philosopher Lorenzo Giusso that "The barbarism is unanimous.
+On 21 November, he wrote to the Italian philosopher Lorenzo Giusso, "The barbarism is unanimous.
 It is a regime of terror on both sides."
 In one of his final letters, dated 13 December, Unamuno, in terms that were to be widely quoted, condemned the White Terror being committed by Franco's forces:

 Broken-hearted, Unamuno was placed under house arrest by Franco, until his death.

 Confrontation with Millán Astray

 On 12 October 1936, the Spanish Civil War had been underway for just under three months; the celebration of Discovery of America had brought together a politically diverse crowd at the University of Salamanca, including Enrique Pla y Deniel, the Archbishop of Salamanca, and Carmen Polo Martínez-Valdés, the wife of Franco, Africanist General José Millán Astray and Unamuno himself.

 Unamuno had supported Franco's uprising because he believed it necessary to bring order to the anarchy created by the Popular Front, and that day he was representing General Franco in the event.
 By then the Republican Government had removed Unamuno from his perpetual rectory at the Salamanca University and the rebel government had restored him.

 There are different versions of what occurred.